ismaelmosquera/ismaelmosquera/readme.md

 The one he installed is only available for Windows OS, but he got the MinGW compiler which has also a command line shell from where you
 can have a little Linux in your Windows system.
 So, all the textual information in a computer can be read, and he began to do research.
 Among the things he has done since then, there are some contributions on GitHub.
-He is, currently, interesting in Audio and MIDI programming.
+He is, currently, interesting in Numerical Analysis, Audio and MIDI programming.

 #### **My contributions**